patrick1981/2.0-paper-docs-scraps/ACM Paper/mental scribblings.md

 - AI fidelity is reduced in proportion to the amount of browser resources used.
 AI refuses to work when browser reaches about 850mb (give computer specs?)
+- Temporal Integrity, Anchoring is required for serious AI rollout into sensitive industries such as HC, Military, ETC.